anuragsodhi/Crypto-Trading/README.md

-# Crypto_trading
+# Crypto-trading

-Downloading BTC/ETH orderbook data from GDAX using their API.
+1. bitcoin.py: Downloading BTC/ETH orderbook data from GDAX using their API.

-For building a model later on..
+Downloading data to build a ML model later on..